12 May 2021

 Track highlights: 1.
 "Soldier of Fortune, Terrorist of Love" - 2.
 "Don't Fall in Love (I Said)" - 3.
 "Soul Passing Through Soul" - 11.
 "America for Beginners"

-Apparently, the label's money men had a much to say in terms of details about the album's sound, style, and which tracks they wanted on an album, which appears to have been produced with an American market in mind, with focus on a mainstream style within a pop / rock bubble at a time when synthpop and the contemporary soft version of new wave with toned-down art pop was state-of-the-art.
-The arrangements show bold use of vocal harmonies, keyboards, and a most typical '80s drum sound, as well as the use of strings.
-Even the front cover highlights a shift towards a different crowd with Toyah Wilcox [in a Sheena Easton / Frida / Tina Turner look-a-like] style and definitely not meant for a punk rock audience.
+Alledgedly, the money men of the label had much to say in terms of details about the sound and style of the album, and also regarding what specific tracks they wanted on an album that appears to have been produced with an American market in mind, i.e. with clear focus on a mainstream style within a pop / rock bubble at a time when synthpop and the contemporary soft version of new wave with toned-down art pop was state-of-the-art.
+The arrangements show bold use of vocal harmonies, keyboards, and the typical '80s drum sound, as well as the use of strings.
+Even the front cover highlights a shift towards a different audience in mind with a Toyah Wilcox [in a Sheena Easton / Frida / Tina Turner look-a-like] style and definitely not meant for punk rock associations.

-The album actually performed quite well, peaking at number #24 on the national albums chart, and the first single "Don't Fall in Love (I Said)" peaked here as number #22.
-Tracks #3 and #10 were also issued as singles and landed as No. #57 and #93 respectively.
+The album actually performed quite well, peaking at number #24 on the national albums chart, and the first single "Don't Fall in Love (I Said)" peaked as number #22.
+Tracks #3 and #10 were also issued as singles and landed as No. #57 and #93, respectively.

-Musically and stylistically, Toyah simply didn't appeal to me after Love Is the Law, and this very album just cemented my lack interest.
-I still think much of the relatively significant commercial success she experienced after all is largely due to her background as an actor in a number of British films, TV series, and in roles as TV presenter on various BBC-productions.
-From a musical historical perspective, the band Toyah and soloist Toyah Wilcox released only a few really fine albums, where Anthem (1981) is the only truly outstanding album.
+Both musically and stylistically, Toyah simply ceased to appeal to me after Love Is the Law, and this very album just cemented my lack of interest.
+I believe much of the relatively significant commercial success that she faced after all is largely due to her background as an actor in a number of British films, TV series, and in roles as TV presenter on various BBC-productions.
+From a musical historical perspective, the band Toyah and soloist Toyah Wilcox released only a few really substantial albums, where Anthem (1981) is the only truly outstanding original.

 One year following Minx, Wilcox married guitarist Robert Fripp, and she continued to release solo albums up until '96, after which the pace of new releases slowed considerably.
-The 2008 album In the Court of the Crimson Queen - paying tribute to husband Fripp's band King Crimson's acclaimed debut In the Court of the Crimson King from 1969 - is by the beginning of 2021 Wilcox's most recent studio album.
+The 2008 album In the Court of the Crimson Queen - paying tribute to husband Fripp's band King Crimson's acclaimed debut In the Court of the Crimson King from 1969 - from the beginning of 2021, is Wilcox's most recent studio album.

 Not recommended.